rAzoR8/SpvGenTwo/README.md

 # SpvGenTwo

-SpvGenTwo is a [SPIR-V](https://www.khronos.org/registry/spir-v/) building library written in C++17 with only `stddef.h` and `spirv.hpp11` as dependencies, no STL or other 3rd-Party library needed.
+SpvGenTwo is a [SPIR-V](https://www.khronos.org/registry/spir-v/) building library written in C++17 with only `stddef.h` and `spirv.hpp11` as dependencies.
+No STL or other 3rd-Party library needed.
 I built this library as a 'slim' backend for runtime material/shader-editors to avoid introducing enormous libraries like DXC (with the whole LLVM) to the codebase.

 __SpvGenTwo__ is still under development, many parts are still missing, but all the building blocks are there.
 SpvGenTwo is designed to be extensible and customizable, it is fairly easy to implement new SPIR-V instructions and extensions, use custom allocators and define own type inference rules.
-Note that it is still possible to generate invalid SPIR-V modules because not all inputs are checked yet, use the SPIR-V validator `spirv-val` from the SDK and have the [specification](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.pdf) at hand while using this library.
+Note that it is still possible to generate invalid SPIR-V modules because not all inputs are checked yet.
+Use the SPIR-V validator `spirv-val` from the SDK and have the [specification](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.pdf) at hand while using this library.

 I mainly focused on Shader capabilities, so the Kernel and OpenCL side is a bit under-developed.
 Any community contributions in that regard are very welcome!